log1cs/log1cs/README.md

 # Hello!
 My name is Tuan Anh.
 Your average buildbot with some sense of development.

 Currently 18.
-Un(officially) graduated from Truong Dinh High School, Vietnam
+Graduated from Truong Dinh High School, Vietnam

 <table>
   <tr>